brineylab/deepspeed/README.md

 This guide is based primarily on the information from the Hugging Face Accelerate guide.
 More detailed info can be found [here](https://huggingface.co/docs/accelerate/en/usage_guides/deepspeed).

-If you are using our newer docker images (`kubeflow-deeplearning:v2024-05-17` or `jupyterhub-deeplearning:v2024-05-17`), the cudatoolkit will already be installed.
-* If you are not sure, run `which nvcc` in the terminal.
-If it is installed, the path to nvcc will be printed (typically /opt/conda/bin/nvcc).
-If needed, install as shown below:

-    On Kubeflow servers:
-    ```bash
-        conda install -c conda-forge cudatoolkit-dev
-    ```

-    On JupyterHub servers:
-    ```bash
-        conda update --force conda
-        conda install nvidia/label/cuda-12.2.2::cuda-toolkit
-        conda install -c conda-forge gxx=11.4
-    ```

 1. Set up the accelerate configuration by running:
     ```bash
     accelerate config